Transfer Credit Evaluation

 Each of USF's colleges determines which transfer credits meet requirements for its degrees.
 For example, a chemistry course that counts toward the graduation requirement for a chemistry major in the College of Arts and Sciences may not fulfill a graduation requirement for majors in the College of Engineering.
 It is recommended that students:

-- Keep record of all institutional course information/descriptions from the official catalog
+- Keep record of all course information/descriptions from the institution's official catalog

 Please find the link to the college/department of the course to initiate the course substitution process.
 If the college/department of the course is not listed below, please contact the advising office in the department to arrange a meeting regarding the substitution process.